-Clinical photographs are to aid diagnosis, accurately record the progress of conditions and their responses to treatment, for research, confidential patient medical records, teaching of other healthcare professionals and publication.
+Clinical photographs form part of your medical record.
+They are used to aid diagnosis and accurately record progress of conditions and their responses to treatment, images may also be used for research and to help teach healthcare professionals within the Trust.

 Standardised views are taken of clinical conditions in line with guidelines from our professional body, the Institute of Medical Illustrators, allowing us to accurately record clinical conditions.

 Your clinician will ask you to sign a ‘Request for Photography’ form which you will bring with you to the department.
 There are two levels of consent; for medical records or for teaching in healthcare.

 We will usually see you within fifteen minutes of your arrival at the department and most routine appointments last no longer than fifteen minutes, so we won’t keep you long.

 In order to obtain clear and accurate clinical photographs, we may ask you to remove items of clothing or jewellery.
 All patients have the right to request a chaperone be present at their appointment, however there are certain circumstances in which we must provide a formal chaperone e.g. legal or intimate recordings.
 If you have any questions or concerns about this, please speak to any member of our team.

 Your photographs are stored on a password protected image management system, which can only be accessed by authorised users.
 Your clinician may refer back to them at future appointments.